 Read mode is set when the "00h" and "30h" commands are issued to the Command register.
 Between the two commands, a start address for the Read mode needs to be issued.
 After initial power on sequence, "00h" command is latched into the internal command register.
-Therefore read operation after power on sequence is executed by the setting of only five address cycles and "30h" command.
+Therefore read operation after power on sequence is executed by the setting of only four address cycles and "30h" command.
 Refer to the figures below for the sequence and the block diagram (Refer to the detailed timing chart).

-A data transfer operation from the cell array to the Data Cache via Page Buffer starts on the rising edge of $\overline{\text{WE}}$ in the 30h command input cycle (after the address information has been latched).
+Cache via Page Buffer starts on the rising edge of WE in the 30h command input cycle (after the address information has been latched).
 The device will be in the Busy state during this transfer period.